dave-honig/Boardgames_Excel_Project/README.md

 ## More complicated than Trouble

-The sheet "Minimum Age" includes the bar chart "What is the Minimum Player Age of the Top Games?"
+The "Minimum Age" sheet includes the bar chart "What is the Minimum Player Age of the Top Games?"
-		a.
-The top games recommend players be at least 12 to 14 years old.
+- The top games recommend players be at least 12 to 14 years old.
-		b.
-At this age they would be mature enough to understand the rules and come up with a strategy.
+- At this age they would be mature enough to understand the rules and come up with a strategy.

 		<img src="/Images/min_age.png" width=60% alt="Minimum Recommended Player Age">